haw230/the-anadromi-project/README.md

 # The Syllabus
 ## Stage 1: Hill Climbing
-This stage will focus on simple but inefficent algorithms that neatly fuse the basics of programming and prepares the student for more advanced concepts.
+This stage will focus on simple but inefficent algorithms that neatly fuse the basics of programming, preparing the student for more advanced concepts.
 ### Linear Search
 Students will start off with a basic implementation of a linear search, a search algorithm that finds the index of a specific element in a list.